-International trade is the import and/or export of a product, service, or a commodity between companies or individuals in different countries.
+International trade is the import and/or export of products, services, or commodities between companies or individuals in different countries.
 Trade exists because a buyer wants to import something that a seller in another country wishes to export.
-Saudi Arabia has plenty of oil; Japan uses petroleum products in its industries and to fuel its transportation needs.
+Saudi Arabia has plenty of oil; Japan uses petroleum products to fuel its transportation and industrial needs.
 The United States produces software that is used throughout the world.
 The tiny country of Djibouti in East Africa produces nothing, so, therefore, it imports everything!

 Common Characteristics of Successful Traders

 Before launching your international trading company, be sure that you possess most, if not all, of the following characteristics or skills:

 - Enjoy working with people from different cultures and ways of doing business

 - Have a background in international business

 - Have specific industry expertise

 - Enjoy travel

 Types of Trading Companies